-• Works will be strictly limited to areas required for access and to carry out the works.
-Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated.
+- Works will be strictly limited to areas required for access and to carry out the works.
+Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - A pre-works nesting bird check will be conducted no more than 48 hours prior to vegetation management works commencing.
+If nesting birds are found, further consultation and/or licences will be sought if required.
+If required, all conditions of any licences will be adhered to.

-- All construction operatives will be briefed through toolbox talks prior to works commencing, which will be included in the SEMP.
+- If an active bird nest is found in vicinity of the works, all works within 30m of the nest will stop until the BEAR Scotland Environment Team can provide advice. - Vegetation clearance will be limited to the minimum amount necessary and restricted strictly to the trunk road boundary. - All construction operatives will be briefed through toolbox talks prior to works commencing, which will be included in the SEMP.
 The toolbox talks will provide information on the legislation, general ecology, and best practice measures for relevant protected species. - Site personnel will remain vigilant for the presence of any protected species throughout the works period.
 Should a protected species be noted during construction, works will temporarily halt until the species has sufficiently moved on.
-Any sightings of protected species will be reported to the BEAR Scotland Environmental Team. - Artificial lighting will be directed away from areas of woodland and waterbodies as far as is safe and reasonably practicable. - Personnel will remain vigilant for the presence of INNS or injurious weeds in road verges throughout the works period.
-Should any INNS be identified in working areas, works will be restricted to a 7m buffer of any growth where reasonably practicable. - A 'soft start' will be implemented on site each day.
+Any sightings of protected species will be reported to the BEAR Scotland Environmental Team. - Artificial lighting during night works/ low light levels will be directed away from areas of woodland and waterbodies as far as is safe and reasonably practicable. - Personnel will remain vigilant for the presence of INNS or injurious weeds in road verges throughout the works period.
+Should any INNS be identified in working areas, works will be restricted to a 7m buffer of any growth where reasonably practicable. - If works within 7m of Himalayan balsam and rhododendron growth are required, INNS will be managed as per SEPA 'Control of Plants in or near to Water' and biosecurity measures will be followed. - A 'soft start' will be implemented on site each day.
 This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g. storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment.